-Today's announcement means a revolutionary change in the way that defined contribution pensions - the most popular private pension schemes in Britain - are accessed.
+From 6 April, there will be there will be a major change in the way that defined contribution pensions - the most popular private pension schemes in Britain - are accessed.

-To put it simply, George Osborne has promised to remove all tax restrictions on how people with these schemes can access their pension pots.
+The reforms see a removal of all previous tax restrictions on how people with these schemes can access their pension pots.

-This is how the pension system currently works for people with defined contribution schemes:
+This is how the pension system has worked for people with defined these schemes up until now:

 At present, people with pension pots between £18,000 and £310,000 have been constrained in the choices they have had for access to their retirement savings.

 - Pension savings under £18,000

 As the diagram shows, those with pension savings below the lower threshold (£18,000) have been allowed to withdraw all of the money without paying any tax beyond their marginal rate (eg, 20% for basic rate taxpayers or 40% for higher rate taxpayers).

 - Pension savings over £310,000